12.1 Communication Is Key

 Medium

-The medium is the method of communication.
-This can be a call, an email, a text or even verbal communication.
-The choice of your communication medium reflects the formality or importance of the message as well as the relationship between the sender and receiver.
-For example, it might be appropriate for you to send a quick text to the workplace cell phone of an x-ray technician to let them know you are sending a patient their way but it would not be appropriate to text your CEO or text a patient telling them they have a terminal diagnosis.
+The medium refers to the method of communication, such as a call, email, text message, or verbal communication.
+The choice of medium reflects the formality or importance of the message, as well as the relationship between the sender and receiver.
+For example, it may be appropriate to send a quick text to an X-ray technician about a patient, but texting a CEO or informing a patient about a serious diagnosis via text would be inappropriate.

 Receiver/Decoder

-The receiver or decoder is the recipient of the message.
-In the professional realm, this could be a colleague, superior, subordinate or patient.
-In all communications, the sender and the receiver both come to the message with their own moods, opinions and interpretations, which can occasionally lead to miscommunications.
-It is important that your written communications are clear to minimize these and to ensure that your receivers do not misinterpret your message.
-If this does happen, it is always best to follow up with a phone call or in-person discussion as written communication does not always convey tone.
+The receiver, or decoder, is the person receiving the message.
+In a professional setting, this could be a colleague, superior, subordinate, or patient.
+Both the sender and the receiver bring their own moods, opinions, and interpretations to the message, which can sometimes lead to miscommunications.
+It is important that your written communication is clear to avoid misunderstandings.
+If a misunderstanding does occur, it is best to follow up with a phone call or in-person discussion, as written communication does not always convey tone effectively.

 Feedback

-Feedback refers to the response from the recipient.
-It is always important to provide a response when you receive a professional communication directly (this is not always the case for organization-wide or department-wide communications, such as announcements, unless requested).
-Feedback is important because it helps to clarify any misunderstandings.
-For example, if you send a referral for an MRI of the right knee and the response is that the patient has been contacted about an MRI of their left knee, you will know that you need to correct that before the imaging appointment occurs.
+Feedback is the recipient’s response to the message.
+It is important to provide a response to professional communications directly.
+While organization-wide communications (such as announcements) may not require responses, feedback is essential for clarifying misunderstandings.
+For example, if you send a referral for an MRI of the right knee but receive a response stating that the patient was contacted for an MRI of the left knee, you can correct the error before the imaging appointment takes place.